ABOUT US

 B Psych (Hons), M Clin Psych

 Bradley believes the first step in therapy is finding the right fit with the therapist.
-He makes sure to understand his clients and the many stories that have brought them into therapy by taking a non-judging and open-minded stance.
+He makes sure to understand his clients and the many stories that have brought them into therapy and is naturally a non-judging and open-minded person.
 This helps him build a safe and strong connection with his clients.
-He draws on a combination of treatment approaches, including Acceptance and Commitment Therapy, DBT and in recent years he has trained extensively in Schema Therapy and Internal Family Systems (IFS).
-Bradley is always evolving as a clinical psychologist through a commitment to training and new learning.
-Most recently he completed level 1 and 2 courses and expert supervision in Eye Movement Desensitization and Reprocessing (EMDR), which he fuses with his other skills to tailor his interventions to the unique needs of each individual he works with.

-Bradley is passionate about helping other clinicians and therapists navigate their professional lives through expert supervision.
-He has supervised a number of nurses groups, individual clinical psychologists at St Vincent’s Hospital and provisional psychologists working their way through their training programs using a combination of approaches including individualised case formulation, schema therapy principles, role theory and psychodrama.
+Bradley enjoys helping other clinicians and therapists navigate their professional lives through expert supervision.
+He has supervised a broad range of clinicians both individually and in group setting and enjoys partnering with psychologists working their way through their training programs.
+He uses a creative combination of approaches including individualised case formulation, Internal Family Systems and schema therapy principles and role theory to meet the varied needs of his supervisees.